Neighborhood Revitalization Initiative

 Preserves the exterior of homes by focusing on minor repairs, painting and landscaping.

 Improves energy efficiency and indoor air quality for existing low-income homeowners.

-After careful consideration and an assessment of various neighborhoods, we plan to pilot NRI in the Cully Neighborhood in NE Portland.
+After careful consideration and an assessment of various neighborhoods, we are piloting NRI in the Cully Neighborhood in NE Portland.